-Reasonable accommodation in the land use and zoning context means providing individuals with disabilities or developers of housing for persons with disabilities, flexibility in the application of land use and zoning and building regulations, policies, practices and procedures, or even waiving certain requirements, when it is necessary to eliminate barriers to housing opportunities.
-For example, it may be reasonable to accommodate requests from persons with disabilities to waive a setback requirement or other standard of the Newport Beach Municipal Zoning.
-Code to ensure that homes are accessible for the mobility impaired.
+Reasonable accommodation in the land use and zoning context means providing individuals with disabilities or developers of housing for people with disabilities, flexibility in the application of land use and zoning and building regulations, policies, practices and procedures, or even waiving certain requirements, when it is necessary to eliminate barriers to housing opportunities.
+For example, it may be reasonable to accommodate requests from persons with disabilities to waive a setback requirement or other standard of the Zoning Code to ensure that homes are accessible for the mobility impaired.
 Whether a particular modification is reasonable depends on the circumstances.

-Section 20.25.070 (Reasonable Accommodation) of the City's-Newport Beach Municipal Code provides a procedure and sets standards for disabled persons seeking a reasonable accommodation in the provision of housing and is intended to comply with federal and state fair housing laws.
-A request for reasonable accommodation may be made by any person with a disability, their representative, or a developer or provider of housing for individuals with a disability, and a reasonable accommodation may be approved only for the benefit of one or more individuals with a disability.
-Section 20.52.070 ensures that reasonable accommodation requests are processed efficiently without imposing costs on the applicant.
-The City does not assess a fee for reasonable accommodation requests.
-Although a public hearing is required, the matter is heard before a Hearing Officer rather than the Planning Commission, which helps establish an apolitical and more objective decision-making authority, and results in a more expedited processing.
-Once an applicant requests reasonable accommodation via all appropriate forms and submittals (as outline in Section 20.25.070 of the Newport Beach Municipal Code), the following actions may be taken by the Hearing Office:
+The Reasonable Accommodation Chapter of the City's Municipal Code provides a procedure and sets standards for disabled persons seeking a reasonable accommodation in the provision of housing and is intended to comply with federal and state fair housing laws.
+According to the Reasonable Accommodation Chapter of the City's Municipal Code, a request for reasonable accommodation may be made by any person with a disability, their representative, or a developer or provider of housing for individuals with a disability, and a reasonable accommodation may be approved only for the benefit of one or more individuals with a disability.
+Once an applicant requests reasonable accommodation via all appropriate forms and submittals (as outline in Chapter 20.25.070 of the Newport Beach Municipal Code), the following actions may be taken by the Hearing Office: